nmtc-run/nmtc-run.github.io/pages/event-voyageur.md

 **Parking at start/finish:** A good amount of parking is available in the lots behind and near the school.
 Some parking is also available on the streets surrounding the school.

-**<span style="color:saddlebrown;">¡ USE CAUTION !</span>** Approaching the start/finish area on Walnut Ave intersects with 4th St, which is the final sprint to the finish line for our runners.
+**<span class="nb">¡ USE CAUTION !</span>** Approaching the start/finish area on Walnut Ave intersects with 4th St, which is the final sprint to the finish line for our runners.
 If you can, please use a different route to School Ave, such as 5th or 6th St.

 # Details